timporter/casio-fx-mandelbrot/README.md

 ### Controls

-For each draw the screenis blanked and the image is rendered to the screen as it is processed.
+For each draw the screen is blanked and the image is rendered to the screen as it is processed.
 Additionally, the top row of pixes is shaded in like a progress bar as drawing progresses left to right over the screen.
-This is useful to indicate progress if there is otherwise nothing being drawn in that part of the screen.
+This is useful to indicate progress if there is otherwise nothing to draw in that part of the screen.
 After the draw is complete the progress bar is removed and the program is awaiting the next key press.

 Note that the 'busy' indicator (small square at top right of screen) will always be present even when the drawing has stopped and key press is being awaited.